Do you get painful cramps every month before and during your period? Well you’re not alone.

 Read this blog to learn more about the relationship between premenstrual syndrome (PMS), periods and mental health.

-can premenstrual dysphoric disorder (pmdd) cause period cramps?
+Can premenstrual dysphoric disorder (PMDD) cause period cramps?

 PMDD is a more intense form of PMS that lasts longer and it can cause bloating, menstrual cramps, breast tenderness and headaches up to one to two weeks before your period is due to arrive.